Master’s degree in social work

 Admission and enrolment

 A bachelor’s degree in social work, or in a neighbouring discipline, and 1500 hours of practical experience in social work are prerequisites for admission to the master’s degree course.
+German language skills at a C2 level are required, as the majority of the lectures are held in German.

 Info event and consulting